Dental Repairs for Healthy Teeth

 While root canal therapy may be joked about as an “unpleasant” procedure, today’s advancements in technology have helped it become safer and simpler than ever before; in fact, most patients say that it feels like having a filling placed.
 During the procedure, our Wharton, TX doctors will carefully access the inside of the tooth, cleaning out diseased pulp from the root canals and replacing it with a biocompatible substance.
 Once we’ve sealed the area up, a custom restoration can restore the tooth’s shape and function.

-Dr. Tiet and Dr. Haikal work hard to help their patients maintain complete, healthy smiles that last for life – but sometimes, tooth extraction may be a necessity.
+Dr. Tiet works hard to help our patients maintain complete, healthy smiles that last for life – but sometimes, tooth extraction may be a necessity.
 Common reasons for this procedure include:

 - Advanced gum disease.